chiragjp/microbiome_voe/README.md

 ### example_scripts:

 > A refined example case of our pipeline that will run locally on most machines.
-If you like, you can adapt this code as a model for your own vibration of effects analyses (this will be most easily done with data from curatedMetagenomicData given the structure of the pipeline.)
+If you like, you can adapt this code as a model for your own vibration of effects analyses (this will be most easily done with data from curatedMetagenomicData given the structure of the pipeline).

-#### to run the example code:
+#### To run the example code:

 1) Clone the repo: